 Day 2 Excursion: ¾ Day Lagoon Tour with Polynesian Feast

 Our first stop was a deep water location that gave us plenty of opportunities to swim with the Black Tip Reef sharks.
 Getting into and out of the water was more challenging than the day before with Shark Boy.
-Instead of Shark Boy’s large boat with stairway, Maohi Nui uses small, narrow 12 person boats.
-Instead of stairs we had a ladder to get into and out of the water.
+Instead of Shark Boy’s large boat with a stairway, Maohi Nui uses small, narrow 12-person boats.
+Instead of stairs, we had a ladder to get into and out of the water.
 No problems for me, but one man dropped his camera as he was clambering down the ladder.
 It quickly disappeared straight down 30 feet or so in the crystal clear water to the bottom.
-Our guides began free diving to look for it, and finally recovered it in about 15 minutes.
+Our guides began free diving to look for it and finally recovered it in about 15 minutes.

 Raiatea, French Polynesia